 Stewardship starts with landowners who care about their forestland.
 Forests cover 62 percent of Virginia - nearly 16 million acres.
-More than 82 percent of this renewable resource is owned by an estimated 373,600 individuals and businesses.
+More than 82 percent of this renewable resource is owned by an estimated 405,000 individuals and businesses.
 Land ownership is one of the most valued rights for American citizens.
 However, ownership also carries the responsibility of good stewardship.
 Well-managed forests provide clean air and water; homes for wildlife; recreation; wood products, and scenic beauty - all of which improve our quality of life.

 Through the Virginia Forest Stewardship Program, resource specialists work with landowners to design a comprehensive Forest Stewardship Plan that incorporates the landowner's goals and interests.
 Technical assistance and cost-share programs may be available for forest management and conservation practices to improve environmental and economic benefits.
 Any private landowner with 10 acres or more in forestland may qualify for the Forest Stewardship Program.
-The Forest Stewardship Program is administered by the Virginia Department of Forestry with matching grants from the USDA Forest Service in cooperation with state and federal conservation agencies, consulting foresters, forest industry and landowner organizations.
+The Forest Stewardship Program was developed and is funded by the USDA Forest Service but is administered in Virginia by the Virginia Department of Forestry.